ustc-sunny/ustc-sunny.github.io/_pages/about.md

 My research interests include Mobile Computing & ML Systems (e.g., Efficient LLM training/fine-tuning/inference/reasoning & RAG on resource-limited devices, Efficient Agentic System, Data Matching, and Connected Vehicles, etc.), Reinforcement Learning (Bandits/MARL, etc.), and Privacy Preservation (Differential Privacy).
 I have published several academic papers in top-tier international conferences and journals, including IEEE INFOCOM, IEEE ICDCS, IEEE ICDM, IEEE Transactions on Mobile Computing, IEEE Transactions on Parallel and Distributed Systems, etc.

-I will join HKU as a Postdoctoral Research Fellow in 2026.
+I will join the University of Hong Kong as a Postdoctoral Research Fellow in 2026.
 Please don't hesitate to contact me if you are interested in collaborating on my research.

 **Stay hungry and stay foolish.**